Image of 21

 Haojue’s production plants are ultra-modern, spacious and Haojue was awarded the international ISO9000 certification for quality by the internationally recognised German TUV standards organization in 1997.

 From 1958 to 1960, Surtees won 32 MotoGP races from 39 starts and made his Formula One debut at Monte Carlo in 1960.

 Honda's original 125 racer - they didn't laugh for long

 The all-start Maxtra cast, minus the man who founded the company just 19 years ago

 The initial Honda 125 during the 1959 Isle of Man 125 TT.

 By 2010, Haojue's annual output of 5.5 million units will see it reach more than 10% of global motorcycle production

 Haojue has been China’s fastest growing motorcycle factory for the past five years, with production climbing from 1-million motorcycles in 2003 to 2.7-million in 2007, with projections of 3.5 million motorcycles this year.

 Could history be about to repeat itself?
 In 1959, a small Japanese team entered the famous Isle of Man TT races on a new make of motorcycle: Honda.
 The establishment greeted the newcomers with polite amusement.
 They did not laugh for long.
 Now a Chinese motorcycle maker has announced it will follow an identical path starting in 2009 – exactly a half century later, there’s an eerie similarity.

-« Back to Bold new Chinese Racing bid unveiled
+Read the full article: Bold new Chinese Racing bid unveiled

 Other Images from this Gallery